camel-tooling/camel-lsp-client-vscode/Readme.md

   For example: `import org.apache.camel.builder.RouteBuilder`
 * To reference the Camel component, use `from` or `to` and a string without a space.
 The string cannot be a variable.
 For example, `from("timer:timerName")` works but `from( "timer:timerName")` and `from(aVariable)` do not work.

+## Data and Telemetry

+The VS Code Language support for Apache Camel extension collects anonymous [usage data](USAGE_DATA.md) and sends it to Red Hat servers to help improve our products and services.
+Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more.
+This extension respects the `redhat.elemetry.enabled` setting which you can learn more about at https://github.com/redhat-developer/vscode-redhat-telemetry#how-to-disable-telemetry-reporting